 - Your age.

 - Your phone number.

-- Links to your public social media presence.
+- A link to your Instagram or other public social media presence.

 - Tell me a little about your current life circumstances and how you got there.

 - Tell me a little about your travel history, especially overseas travel and your roadtrips across North America.

 - Tell me a little about your professional career (but there is no need to go into much detail).

 - Tell me about any experience you have driving large vehicles or towing trailers (helpful but not required).